MikkelSchubert/adapterremoval/docs/manpage.rst

 FASTQ merging options
 ~~~~~~~~~~~~~~~~~~~~~

-.. option:: --collapse
+.. option:: --merge

 	In paired-end mode, merge overlapping mates into a single and recalculate the quality scores.
-Complete "collapsed" reads are written with a 'M\_' name prefix, and "collapsed" reads which are trimmed due to quality settings are written with a 'MT\_' name prefix.
+Complete "merged" reads are written with a 'M\_' name prefix, and "merged" reads which are trimmed due to quality settings are written with a 'MT\_' name prefix.
 The overlap needs to be at least ``--minalignmentlength`` nucleotides, with a maximum number of mismatches determined by ``--mm``.
 This option has no effect in single-end mode.

 .. option:: --minalignmentlength length

-	The minimum overlap between mate 1 and mate 2 before the reads are collapsed into one, when collapsing paired-end reads, or when attempting to identify complete template sequences in single-end mode.
+	The minimum overlap between mate 1 and mate 2 before the reads are merged into one, when collapsing paired-end reads, or when attempting to identify complete template sequences in single-end mode.
 Default is 11.

 .. option:: --seed seed

 	When collaping reads at positions where the two reads differ, and the quality of the bases are identical, AdapterRemoval will select a random base.
 This option specifies the seed used for the random number generator used by AdapterRemoval.
 This value is also written to the settings file.
 Note that setting the seed is not reliable in multithreaded mode, since the order of operations is non-deterministic.

-.. option:: --collapse-deterministic
+.. option:: --merge-deterministic

-	Enable deterministic mode; currently only affects --collapse, different overlapping bases with equal quality are set to N quality 0, instead of being randomly sampled.
-Setting this option also sets --collapse.
+	Enable deterministic mode; currently only affects --merge, different overlapping bases with equal quality are set to N quality 0, instead of being randomly sampled.
+Setting this option also sets --merge.

-.. option:: --collapse-conservatively
+.. option:: --merge-conservatively

 	Alternative merging algorithm inspired by FASTQ-join: For matching overlapping bases, the highest quality score is used.
 For mismatching overlapping bases, the highest quality base is used and the quality is set to the absolute difference in Phred-score between the two bases.
 For mismatching bases with identical quality scores, the base is set to 'N' and the quality score to 0 (Phred-encoded).
-Setting this option also sets --collapse.
+Setting this option also sets --merge.

 FASTQ demultiplexing options